 Factory Ground Clearance (19″ Wheels, Early Production Springs):

-* As Model 3 production evolves we have seen different cars be slightly different heights.
-You can measure the ground clearance of your car if you’re trying to determine exactly how much you’ll be able to lower your car with our coilovers, but as a guide you’ll be able to get the car far lower than you ever should want to run it.
-In our testing we found 110mm front and rear was a very driveable height and that will be our recommended ride height.
+*As Model 3 production evolves we have seen different cars be slightly different heights.
+You can measure the ground clearance of your car if you’re trying to determine exactly how much you can lower your car with our coilovers, but as a guide you could get the car far lower than you should ever run it.
+In our testing we found 110mm front and rear is a very driveable height.
+That is our recommended ride height.